mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 After the third step's transaction is packaged, the front end can prompt: "The zk-proof and cross-chain request have been processed by the target chain.

-## Further Ensure MAP Relay Chain Security through the Bitcoin Network
+## Further Ensure MAP Protocol Network Security through the Bitcoin Network

 Long-range attacks are a type of assault specifically aimed at Proof of Stake (PoS) systems.
 Attackers attempt to create a forked chain starting from the early history of the blockchain.
 If successful, this could redefine the authoritative historical record of the chain, leading to double-spending issues or undermining network trust.
 In the relay chain architectures, this issue is particularly critical because they often coordinate interactions between multiple independent blockchains within a network.
 If a relay chain suffers a long-range attack, it could impact all chains that rely on it as a basis for trust and communication.